notaryproject/notaryproject.dev/content/en/docs/quickstart.md

 docker push localhost:5000/net-monitor:v1
 ```

+Save the digest value of the image from the output of the `docker push` command.

-Tags are mutable and a tag reference can point to a different container image than the one signed.
-Find out the digest value from the output of `docker push` command.
+*Important*: Always use the digest value of an image when signing since they are immutable.
+Tag values are mutable and can reference a different container image than the original signed container image.

 An example output of `docker push`: